AlandSailingRobots/sailingrobot/Documentation/Coding Guidelines.md

 Strive for small classes with one clear purpose.

 Decide on special member functions.
 The compiler will implicitly generate:
-⋅⋅* A public default constructor that takes no arguments, unless a constructor is defined ⋅⋅* A public copy constructor, under certain circumstances ⋅⋅* A public copy assignment operator, under certain circumstances ⋅⋅* A public move constructor, under certain circumstances ⋅⋅* A public move assignment operator, under certain circumstances Make a decision if these are ok in the generated versions, add comments about it or specify them as “=default”.
+  * A public default constructor that takes no arguments, unless a constructor is defined.
+  * A public copy constructor, under certain circumstances.
+  * A public copy assignment operator, under certain circumstances.
+  * A public move constructor, under certain circumstances.
+  * A public move assignment operator, under certain circumstances.
+Make a decision if these are ok in the generated versions, add comments about it or specify them as “=default”.
 Disable with “=delete” or implement own versions for the class if needed.

 Use the keyword “explicit” for constructors callable with one argument, to avoid unintentional type conversions.